tienviet10/Food-Pickup/README.md

 - Postgres Database hosted by <a href="https://railway.app/">Railway.app</a>.

 ## Acknowledgement
-- Home Page and Restaurant Page was created based on a template designed by <a href="https://htmlcodex.com">HTML Codex</a> and distributed by <a href="https://themewagon.com">ThemeWagon</a>.
+- Home page and restaurant page was created based on a template designed by <a href="https://htmlcodex.com">HTML Codex</a> and distributed by <a href="https://themewagon.com">ThemeWagon</a>.
-- Login and registration page were created based on a template designed by <a href="https://colorlib.com/wp/template/colorlib-regform-8/">Rok Krivec</a>
+- Login page and registration page were created based on a template designed by <a href="https://colorlib.com/wp/template/colorlib-regform-8/">Rok Krivec</a>